matteo-d-m/brainhack-rome-forecasting/README.md

 ## Dataset

 We will work on a version of the WAY-EEG-GAL dataset ([Luciw et al., 2014](https://www.nature.com/articles/sdata201447)), which contains multi-channel EEG signals recorded during thousands of grasp-and-lift trials.

 [Anna](https://github.com/annanotaro) and her colleagues at Bocconi University have optimised the dataset for use with machine learning.
-We will work on this optimised dataset, which is publicly available via a Gin repository at [this]() link.

 The entire dataset is quite heavy, so downloading it takes time.
 Moreover, your laptop is probably not powerful enough to run deep learning algorithms on it.
-Therefore, we have prepared a reduced version of the dataset that we have stored on Google Drive at [this]() link.
+Therefore, we have prepared a reduced version of the dataset, which we have stored on Google Drive at [this]() link.
 We have chosen Drive so you could mount the folder on [Google Colab](https://colab.research.google.com/) and avoid storing any data or running any program on your laptop.

 ## Set-up